tytydraco/yessleep/out/The_Deerman_.md

 She suddenly remembered stories her grandmother told of mysterious, handsome young men in black who were not really men at all, who would seduce women and take them, never to be seen again.

 "Uh, look, I'm not up for going anywhere tonight. ,"Sorry, I can't help you," Lora replied hesitantly and started closing the door.
 His gaze locked onto hers with a magnetic pull.
 He stepped closer, and a mysterious air of energy hung around him.
-"You should come to the dance with me.
+"You should come to the dance with me, Lora.
 It'll be fun.
-Just forget everything else."
+Forget everything else."
 In that instant, the energy shifted, enveloping her in a heady aura of intoxicating and alluring magnetism.
 He was… irresistible.
 Lora felt her resolve melting away.
 "Okay… I'll go," she said, despite the smallest protest in the back of her mind.
 I'll get ready.

-As they climbed into his shiny, black pickup truck and drove off, her mind was floating lost somewhere in a white fog on the outer fringes of her consciousness, but she could still sense and feel things: the truck jolting along the dirt road, the smell of the vehicle's interior, and the warmth of a man's rough worn hand intermingled in hers.
+As they climbed into his shiny, black pickup truck and drove off, her mind was floating lost somewhere on the outer fringes of her consciousness, but she could still sense and feel things: the truck jolting along the dirt road, the smell of the vehicle's interior, and the warmth of a man's rough worn hand intermingled in hers.
 A single memory fragment floated past, and her mind latched on, holding fast.
 And then she remembered something.
 Devin.
 It's Devin, and then it all faded to black.

 \---